bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 706 m

-Having done the East Peak of Chaffen Ridge years ago, I wanted to return to the highest point, the West Peak.
-Unlike the East Peak, I would approach it from the west.
+Having done the East Peak of Chaffen Ridge years ago, I wanted to return to climb the highest point on the ridge, referred to as Chaffen Peak on some maps.
+Unlike the East Peak, we approached it from the west.
 (The peaks are 3.5 km apart, too far to consider doing together when I did the East Peak in the short days of December.)
 Sonny agreed to join me on this little adventure.

 Most of our approach is taken up by an old road running alongside Bruin Creek, but reaching the road was the crux of the trip: we had to ford Livingstone River.
 After parking on the west bank, Sonny and I, hip waders in hand, dropped down to the river.
 After putting on our waders, we easily crossed a braided stream before taking on a bigger chunk of the river, one that was more forceful than it looked.
 It was also deep, rising well above our knees.
 We struggled to reach the other side.
 (We saw a shallower place to cross, but it was far upstream.)